 PSYH 460.
-Theories of Personality. (on demand) (3)
+Theories of Personality.
+(F) (3)

 Nature of personality structure and dynamics.
 Classical psychoanalysis, social psychological and stimulus-response theories included.
 Prerequisite: PSYH 200 or permission from instructor.
+(Odd years only)

 PSYH 461.
 History and Systems of Psychology.
 (F) (3)